 The Floating Harbour tells Bristol's story better than any museum.
 This artificial waterway, created in 1809 by damming the River Avon, allowed ships to stay afloat regardless of the tide.
 It made Bristol one of England's great ports—and one of its great slave ports.

-Start at the SS Great Britain, but do it properly.
+Start at the SS Great Britain (Great Western Dockyard, Gas Ferry Road, BS1 6TY; open daily 10:00–18:00 in summer, 10:00–16:30 in winter; admission £19 adults, £11 children, under-5s free; family ticket £49), but do it properly.
 Everyone visits Brunel's iron ship; most do it wrong.
 Before boarding, descend into the glass-sealed dry dock beneath the hull.
 The "sea" of glass above you, the hull suspended in dry air, the smell of rust and salt—it's genuinely haunting.
 You can see every bolt, every rivet, every patch from when the ship hit rocks in the Falklands.
 Stand there for five minutes.
 Most people rush past.

 When you board, skip the arrow-following crowd.
 Head to steerage first, below the waterline.
 The bunks are cramped, the air is still, and you realize 800 people crossed the Atlantic in this space.
 Then visit first class and see how the other half lived.
 The contrast is the point.
 Skip the Being Brunel museum unless you're a proper engineering obsessive—the ship itself tells the story.

 Walk the harbourside path toward the city centre.
 It's about two miles, flat, and traces Bristol's regeneration story: derelict warehouses turned apartments, rusting cranes now serving as sculpture.
-Stop at M Shed—Bristol's history museum that doesn't flinch from the slave trade, the riots, or the city's contradictions.
+Stop at M Shed (Princes Wharf, Wapping Road, BS1 4RN; open Tuesday–Sunday 10:00–17:00, Monday 11:00–17:00; free admission)—Bristol's history museum that doesn't flinch from the slave trade, the riots, or the city's contradictions.
 The exhibit on the 1980 St Pauls uprising provides essential context for understanding modern Bristol.

 The Fairbairn Steam Crane, one of only four left in the world, still fires up on the first weekend of each month.
 The noise is extraordinary—industrial Bristol roaring back to life for ten minutes.
 Cross Pero's Bridge—the one with horn-like counterweights—and you're in modern harbourside territory.
 Millennium Square's water features offer genuine relief on hot days.

 For food along the water, avoid the overpriced SS Great Britain café.
-Walk ten minutes to The Olive Shed on Welsh Back.
-Sit outside with a mezze platter (£18, feeds two) and watch the ferry boats.
+Walk ten minutes to The Olive Shed on Welsh Back (12 Welsh Back, BS1 4SB; open daily 11:00–22:00; mezze platter £18, feeds two).
+Sit outside with a mezze platter and watch the ferry boats.
 The grilled sardines (£14) are excellent, the sangria is dangerous, and the staff won't rush you.
-For evening drinks, The Grain Barge at Mardyke Wharf is a converted barge serving real ale and proper pub food.
+For evening drinks, The Grain Barge at Mardyke Wharf (Mardyke Wharf, Hotwell Road, BS8 4RU; open daily 12:00–23:00; food served until 21:00) is a converted barge serving real ale and proper pub food.
 Fish and chips (£14), Bristol Beer Factory cask ales (£4.50), sunset over the water—this is Bristol at its best.

 Stokes Croft: Where Bristol's Heart Beats